-California.
+There is nothing like a California Coast road trip.
 That California life is so awesome with all that nature and sunshine.
-What better way to experience it than by doing a California coast road trip?
-We’re going to start at the northern border, but reverse our plan and you’ll have just as amazing of a time.
+What better way to experience it than by doing a California coast road trip along the Pacific Coast Highway?
+This California road trip itinerary begins at the northern border, but reverse this travel plan and you’ll have just as amazing of a time by starting in San Diego.

-So you’ve just crossed the border from Oregon into California.
+So you’ve just crossed the border from Oregon into California on the Pacific Coast Highway (PCH), aka Highway 1 (and sometimes 101).
 Get ready because your California coast road trip is going to be totally different than what you experienced in Washington and Oregon.
-You’ll understand what we mean as you start down the coast.
-The beaches and bluffs are quite different, the lighthouses are fewer and farther between and the trees are much bigger.
-And the architecture.
-You’ll see…
+This road trip itinerary visits Big Sur and Monterey as you drive from San Francisco to LA.
+You’ll visit the Redwoods, California missions and more along the PCH.

-Northern California has such noticeable/memorable sights to behold.
-So does SoCal, but they’re totally different.
-These stops can easily be hit on the drive and don’t require much planning at all.
+The Northern California coast has such wonderful stops to make and roadside attractions.
+So does SoCal, but they’re totally different and Northern California embraces their uniqueness.
+These stops can easily be added to your itinerary on the drive down the California Coast and don’t require much planning at all.

-There are a few lighthouses in Northern California, but your California coast road trip plan doesn’t need to include all of them.
-The prettiest lighthouse in Northern California is for sure the Battery Point Lighthouse in Crescent City.
+The prettiest lighthouse in Northern California is without question the Battery Point Lighthouse in Crescent City.
 You’ll need to get your feet wet to get out to it, but it’s worth it.
-The view, the lighthouse itself, the wildlife you’ll see… amazing!
+The view, the lighthouse itself, and the wildlife you’ll see are all amazing!
+Battery Point is one of the best stops on your California Coast road trip.

 If you want a funny lighthouse hunt, be sure to stop into Trinidad, California and find the light…because it’s a hike and is hilariously fun.
-Oh, and get a mashed potato cone for us when you drive through town.
+A highlight of getting off Highway 1 at Trinidad is to get a mashed potato cone before or after visiting the lighthouse.
 It’s too good to not get and you’ll have to drive past the Lighthouse Grill if you’re in Trinidad.

 The Point Arena Lighthouse is another fun stop on your road trip.
 It’s about 8 miles off the beaten path, but it’s worth it.
 The Point Arena Lighthouse is very tall and set at the end of a point surrounded by coves and crashing waves.
 It’s the perfectly iconic lighthouse.